dzhadinets/yalda/README.md

 Useful things:
 - it mounts ./ path to /mnt/share inside QEMU
 - it uses .yalda dir and mounts it to /home and set it as $HOME
-- by default YALDA tries to utilize all power you dev-station has. in order to limit it pass `-c <CPUS>` as an argument
+- by default YALDA tries to utilize all power that your dev-station has.
+In order to limit it pass `-c <CPUS>` as an argument
--
 - in order to exit from QEMU use ctrl-a-x

 ## Known issues
-- shutdown does not halt qemu. use ctrl-a-x
 - Dependencies are not checked correctly and it leads to errors. will be reimplemented
 - host kernel usage is unusable for now